mirliancakalli/supermarket/README.md

 4 calculate amount to pay, by providing discount or free packets of water if requested by client/user on current bill based on existing purchase points.

-5 purchase amount by also including if user needed discount or free packets of water (check cashier, user, check if user needed discount(if yes apply discount and reduce amount + create RedeemedRewards and insert in db), calculate purchase point for newly purchase, create purchase and insert)
+5 Add purchase by also including if user needed discount or free packets of water (check cashier, user, check if user needed discount(if yes apply discount and reduce amount + create RedeemedRewards and insert in db), calculate purchase point for newly purchase, create purchase and insert)